Skip to main content

 Manual Updates

-For Postgres backends, you can update the table directly:
+For Postgres backends, you can update the table directly using any Postgres client.
+(Substitute the schema and column names if you customized them.)

 -- Add values